toejough/pimento/README.md

 ```

 # testing
-pimento has been tested on python 2.7.9 and 3.4.3.
+pimento has been tested on python 2.7.9 and 3.4.3 on OSX.

 # API deprecation notice
 Prior to version v0.4.0, the signature for `menu` was: